Bertrand256/dash-masternode-tool/doc/build-dmt-mac.md

-## Building DashMasternodeTool executable on Mac
+## Building the Dash Masternode Tool executable on macOS

-The procedure will be carried out using the Mac terminal application, so it should be run first.
+You can build Dash Masternode Tool for macOS by opening the Terminal app and running the following commands:

-* Install the *homebrew* package, by invoking the following command from your terminal app:
+* Install *Homebrew*:

   ```
   /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"